 - Medicaid is a joint federal/state health insurance program providing medical care benefits to low income Americans who meet certain requirements.
 Nursing home care is covered through Medicaid, but the requirements and covered services vary widely from state to state.
 To become eligible for Medicaid coverage, people usually have to spend all of their assets first.
 This means that they might pay for nursing home care out of pocket initially.
 Once their money runs out, Medicaid would kick in.
 It's a good idea to work with a lawyer who specializes in elder law when determining Medicaid eligibility.

-- Private long-term care insurance is a health insurance option that, if purchased, supplements Medicare coverage.
+- Private long-term care insurance is a health insurance option that covers custodial nursing home care.
 Private long-term care insurance policies vary greatly.
 Each policy has its own eligibility requirements, restrictions, costs, and benefits.

 What Should I Look for in a Nursing Home?

 Medicare has a website to find and compare nursing homes in your area.
 After you enter your zip code, you will see a list of nursing homes.
 Each one is given an overall rating of 1 to 5 stars based on three factors: health inspections, staffing, and quality measures.
 You can click on individual nursing homes to get more information on each factor.

 In addition, the following checklist will help you and your family evaluate different nursing homes.
 Review the following checklist before visiting a facility.
 Be sure to take a checklist with you.

 Nursing Home Checklist

 - Does the nursing home provide the level of care needed?

 - Does the nursing home meet local and/or state licensing requirements?